The Thin Man Goes Home

-The Thin Man Goes Home is a 1945 comedy-mystery film directed by Richard Thorpe.
+The Thin Man Goes Home is a 1944 American comedy mystery film directed by Richard Thorpe.
 It is the fifth of the six Thin Man films starring William Powell and Myrna Loy as Dashiell Hammett's dapper ex-private detective Nick Charles and his wife Nora.
+The supporting cast includes Lucile Watson, Gloria DeHaven and Helen Vinson.
 This entry in The Thin Man series was the first not directed by W.S.
 Van Dyke, who had died in 1943.